-Project: Time Off is U.S. Travel’s initiative to prove the value of time off for personal well-being, professional success, business performance, and economic expansion.
+Project: Time Off is U.S. Travel’s campaign to prove the value and necessity of taking vacation.

 Vacation is essential for strong bonds with family and friends, a productive workforce, and a fulfilled life.
 Unfortunately, Project: Time Off has uncovered an alarming trend: over the last 40 years, American vacation usage has declined dramatically.
 For decades, Americans took an average of 20.3 days of vacation, but in 2000, usage fell below the long-term average and has yet to recover.
 The latest data shows the trendline moving in a positive direction, back up to 17.2 days used in 2017, after losing almost a week of vacation time.
 But there is still much to be done.

 Overwhelmed by the stress and pressure of a 24/7 work culture, we are operating on the edge of burnout and leaving hundreds of millions of vacation days on the table each year (and losing out on hundreds of billions of dollars in economic potential).

 America’s vacation deprivation shortchanges the time we invest in our personal relationships, undermines our performance at work, and threatens our health and well-being.
 Still, Americans are choosing work martyrdom over time off and see vacation as a nice-to-have.